RdoubleA/MLprep/deep_learning.md

 x += - learning_rate * dx / (np.sqrt(cache) + eps)
 ```

-**RMSprop** - Instead of normalizing by the sum of all past gradient updates which proves too aggressive, just use a moving average of past gradient updates.
+**RMSprop** - Instead of normalizing by the sum of all past gradient updates which proves too aggressive, just use a moving average of past gradient updates (root mean square).
 How much of the past updates to use is determined by decay_rate.

 ```
 cache = decay_rate * cache + (1 - decay_rate) * dx**2
 x += - learning_rate * dx / (np.sqrt(cache) + eps)
 ```

+**AdaDelta** - very similar to RMSprop as it was proposed to address the issues with AdaGrad.
+AdaDelta uses the same RMS of past gradient updates idea and then adds RMS of past parameter updates (deltas) and replaces the learning rate.
+Thus, AdaDelta does not require a learning rate.

-**Adam** - Builds on RMSprop by computing moving average of past moving averages instead of past gradients themselves, which can be noisy.
+**Adam** - Combines two main ideas from past optimizers.
+The first is using past squared gradients to adaptively tune learning rate for each parameter, similar to RMSprop, AdaDelta, and AdaGrad.
+It builds on this idea by computing moving average of past moving averages (v) instead of past gradients themselves, which can be noisy.
+The second idea is momentum by using moving average of past nonsquared gradients (m).
 Also includes bias correction, which corrects for the first few time steps when there's no past gradient history to compute the moving average for, causing the steps to be biased at 0.
 This is the default optimizer to use, although I've seen RMSprop or SGD w/ Nesterov be used.

 ```
 # t is your iteration counter going from 1 to infinity